elixirschool/elixirschool/_posts/2021-09-02-rocket-validator.md

 The World Wide Web Consortium (W3C) is an international community that defines and develops [Web standards](https://www.w3.org/standards/), HTML being probably the most used -and abused- of those standards.
 At the end of 1997, the [W3C launched](https://www.webdesignmuseum.org/web-design-history/w3c-html-validator-1997) the [W3C HTML Validator](https://validator.w3.org/), a service to check any web page and find issues in its HTML structure.
 More than two decades later, this service is still in good health, and many tools have been built around its [open source validator](https://github.com/validator/validator).

 HTML is the basis of web pages, but a perfectly valid HTML page can still have accessibility issues.
 For example, a web page may have a bad combination of colors that results in low contrast: a light color text over a light background may lead to unreadable text by people with low vision.
-If a video has no captions, deaf users won't understand what it's talking about it.
+If a video has no captions, deaf users won't understand what it's talking about.
 Sections of the document may not be accessible for users that don't employ a mouse to move through the document.
 Zooming and scaling may be disabled, making it impossible for the users to enlarge the web page to see it better.
 Many known issues are easily detected using automated accessibility checkers like [axe-core](https://github.com/dequelabs/axe-core).

 ## The power of automated site validation